massimovar/LearningUbiquityX/README.md

 # 📚 Learning Ubiquity
-#### Remote Access: Secure, Simple, Versatile
+#### SECURE REMOTE ACCESS FOR INDUSTRIAL AUTOMATION DEVICES

-A set of resources in order to become an Ubiquity X power user!
+A set of resources in order to become an Ubiquity power user!

 [Official site](https://ubiquity.asem.it/en/Index)